learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 ![Spock](https://media.giphy.com/media/fECTyvPYevOHC/giphy.gif)

 You can only count so many jumps, hula-hoop rotations and hot dogs being devoured before you go insane.
 Time to move on from our record judge job to greener pastures!
-Not to worry, we've secured ourselves a job at YouTube this time!
-Our first job is to create some sort of debug bar that allows us to control the simulated network conditions on YouTube.
+Not to worry, we've secured ourselves a gig at YouTube this time!
+Our first task is to create some sort of debug bar that allows us to control the simulated network conditions on YouTube.
 Among other things, we can change our resolution, the bitrate of the videos, the audio quality, and so on.

 1. In the `components/YouTubeDebugger.js` file, create a `YouTubeDebugger` React component.